TVISTAURI6538/WRO-future-engineers---Ttauri/README.md

    b) Color Detection:

-        Specific HSV color ranges are defined to identify red and green objects within the frames.
+        Specific HSV color ranges are defined to identidfy red and green objects within the frames.
 These ranges specify the permissible values for hue, saturation, and brightness.

    c) Thresholding:

         After converting to HSV, the code applies thresholding to the frames.
 This process creates binary masks for red and green, where pixels matching the specified color ranges are highlighted in white, while others are set to black.
-This binary representation isolates regions where the desired colors are present.
+This representation isolates regions where the desired colors are present.

    d) Region of Interest Detection: